Yandex Cloud

 FATAL: terminating connection due to administrator command

-This message does not indicate an error, it means that the session/transaction duration has exceeded the Session duration timeout setting value (default value: 12 hours).
+This message is not an error; it indicates that the session/transaction duration has exceeded the Session duration timeout setting (12 hours by default).

 Why cannot I connect to cluster hosts?Why cannot I connect to cluster hosts?

-Connecting to cluster hosts may fail with the following error:
+An attempt to connect to a cluster’s host may fail with the following error:

 could not translate host name "<regular or special FQDN>" to address: Name or service not known

-This error occurs if public access to the host is denied or users are using custom DNS servers that do not allow domain names in the mdb.yandexcloud.net zone.
+This error occurs if public access to the host is restricted or if you are using a custom DNS server that cannot resolve domain names in the mdb.yandexcloud.net zone.

 Solution:

-• Enable public access for the host you are connecting to.
-When using a special FQDN, enable public access for the host the special FQDN points to.
+• Enable public access to your target host.
+When using a special FQDN, enable public access for the host associated with that FQDN.

 Warning